kkrruumm/buki/README.md

 ``buki``, ``buki help``, any non ``buki build`` command.

 # Options
-  - `-c` - Specify kernel cmdline or path to file containing kernel parameters if begins with `.` or `/` If nothing is specified, buki will default to `/proc/cmdline` If passed a set of parameters directly, `/tmp/bukitmp/cmdline` will be created and will then be passed into objcopy.
+  - `-c` - Specify kernel cmdline or path to file containing kernel parameters if begins with `.` or `/`.
+           If nothing is specified, buki will default to `/proc/cmdline`.
+           If passed a set of parameters directly, `/tmp/bukitmp/cmdline` will be created and will then be passed into objcopy.

-  - `-i` - Specify path to initramfs image
+  - `-i` - Specify path to initramfs image.

-  - `-k` - Specify path to kernel
+  - `-k` - Specify path to kernel.

-  - `-m` - Specify path to microcode image
+  - `-m` - Specify path to microcode image.
-         If nothing is specified, UKI will be built without microcode If specified, `/tmp/bukitmp/buki-combined_initrd.img` will be created, and will contain the concatenated microcode and the initrd, and will then be passed into objcopy.
+         If nothing is specified, UKI will be built without microcode.
+         If specified, `/tmp/bukitmp/buki-combined_initrd.img` will be created, and will contain the concatenated microcode and the initrd, and will then be passed into objcopy.

-  - `-o` - Specify path to output the built UKI
+  - `-o` - Specify path to output the built UKI.

-  - `-r` - Specify path to os-release information
+  - `-r` - Specify path to os-release information.
          If nothing is specified, buki will default to `/etc/os-release`

-  - `-s` - Specify path to EFI stub file
+  - `-s` - Specify path to EFI stub file.
          If nothing is specified, buki will default to `/usr/lib/systemd/boot/efi/march.efi.stub`

 # Miscellaneous options
-  - `-b` - Forces UKI to be built with binutils objcopy rather than llvm-objcopy
+  - `-b` - Forces UKI to be built with binutils objcopy rather than llvm-objcopy.
-  - `-l` - Forces UKI to be built with llvm-objcopy rather than binutils If an objcopy variant is not explicitly set, the first one found on the system will be used.
+  - `-l` - Forces UKI to be built with llvm-objcopy rather than binutils.
+         If an objcopy variant is not explicitly set, the first one found on the system will be used.

   - `-v` - Verbose output when building a UKI